Interactions-Nexus/Nexus-Wiki/guides/mobile-wallet/user-options.md

 title: User Options
 description: Mobile wallet user options
 published: true
-date: 2022-11-04T11:51:03.475Z
+date: 2022-11-05T19:10:45.558Z
 tags: guides
 editor: markdown
 dateCreated: 2022-11-03T18:42:50.152Z
 ---

 # User Info
-To access the user Info pane, on the overview page click on the hamburger icon on the top left.
+To access the user Info pane, on the overview page tap on the hamburger icon on the top left.

 ![mobile-wallet-overview.jpeg](/mobile-wallet-overview.jpeg)<p align=center>Mobile Wallet - Overview</p>

 ![mobile-wallet-user-pane.jpeg](/mobile-wallet-user-pane.jpeg)<p align=center>Mobile Wallet - User Info</p>

-In the user pane, click on the username to show the user account options:
+In the user pane, tap on the username to show the user account options:

 - **Show user ID:** This will show the user ID.
 - **Change passsword & PIN:** This will enable the user to change password and PIN.
-- **Change recovery phrase:** This will enable the user to Set or change the recovery phrase.
+- **Change recovery phrase:** This will enable the user to set or change the recovery phrase.
 - **Logout:** This will allow the user to logout.

 Below the user details, find the account options :